 Change the src setting to site/ followed by the name of your image file.
 The width and height settings should be modified to match your image's dimensions.
 The Trac chrome handler uses site/ for files within the project directory htdocs, and common/ for the common htdocs directory belonging to a Trac installation.
-Note that site/ is not a placeholder for your project name, it is the literal prefix.
-For example, if your project is named sandbox, and the image file is red_logo.gif then the src setting would be site/red_logo.gif, not sandbox/red_logo.gif.
+Note that 'site/' is not a placeholder for your project name, it is the literal prefix that should be used.
+For example, if your project is named 'sandbox', and the image file is 'red_logo.gif' then the 'src' setting would be 'site/red_logo.gif', not 'sandbox/red_logo.gif'.